wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 The game server is the Amazon Gamelift SDK.

 The steamAPI.dll cannot be spoofed because Battle Eye checks the signature.

+There is a API Key which is NOT used by the game.

 If you have any information, suggestions, etc., please create an issue.